owncloud/ocis/docs/ocis/adr/0009-routes.md

 ### Positive Consequences

-* Backwards compatibility with existing bookmarks
 * Complete visibility of the tree in the URL
 * Unify user facing URL
+* Build robust URLs with IDs
+* Path visible in the URL

 ## Proposed Global URL Format